Social judgment theory: Conclusion

 Though its integration with other psychological theories is still restricted, Social Judgment Theory has made a substantial contribution to our understanding of how people assess and react to persuasive communication.
 Combining SJT with dual-process theories of persuasion, such the Elaboration Likelihood Model (ELM) created by Petty and Cacioppo, is one prospective avenue for growth.
-SJT's ideas of latitudes of acceptance, rejection, and noncommitment may have significant intersections with these models, which distinguish between central and peripheral processing pathways.For example, people's latitude of acceptance may increase when they are strongly motivated and have the capacity to digest a message, which increases the possibility that their attitude may change.In 1986, Petty and Cacioppo Even with this theoretical overlap, there are currently not many empirical research examining how these models work together, especially in applied situations like digital environments, political speech, or health communication.
+SJT's ideas of latitudes of acceptance, rejection, and noncommitment may have significant intersections with these models, which distinguish between central and peripheral processing pathways.For example, people's latitude of acceptance may increase when they are strongly motivated and have the capacity to digest a message, which increases the possibility that their attitude may change.
+Even with this theoretical overlap, there are currently not many empirical research examining how these models work together, especially in applied situations like digital environments, political speech, or health communication.

 The use of SJT in group dynamics and intergroup communication is another unexplored field of study.
 Sherif, M., Harvey, O. J., White, B. J., Hood, W. R., & Sherif, C. W. (1961) set the groundwork for the first work on intergroup conflict by Muzafer Sherif and associates.
 Cooperation and conflict amongst groups: The Robbers Cave experiment.
 University Book Exchange, Norman, OK.
 Subsequent studies have mostly concentrated on mechanisms at the individual level.
 This restricts our ability to comprehend how shared latitudes of acceptance or rejection might function among social movements, political alliances, or online communities, among other groups.
 Examining how group identity affects persuasive communications' perceived acceptability or trustworthiness could provide fresh perspectives on issues like polarization and the dissemination of false information in online echo chambers.

 Nothing is known about how broadly applicable Social Judgment Theory is across cultural boundaries.
 In Western, individualistic society, where views are seen as internally driven and privately held, the majority of study has been carried out.
 On the other hand, civilizations that value social peace and community consensus, known as collectivist societies, could display distinct evaluative judgment patterns.
 To prevent conflict or maintain group cohesiveness, for example, people in certain situations might retain wider latitudes of noncommitment.
 If SJT needs to be expanded or modified to better represent worldwide differences in persuasive communication and judgment, cross-cultural research may be able to help.